Reversal endomorphisms

 The following is the crucial property of ′-var x .

-′-var-lem : ∀ (x : Var k) ϱ (η : Vec (A ⟪ Σ ⟫) ℓ) → -------------------------------------------- ⟦ var x ⟧ᵥ ϱ ≈ ⟦ var (′-var x) ⟧ᵥ (ϱ ++ᵥ η) ′-var-lem zero ϱ η = begin lookup ϱ zero ≡⟨ lookup-zero-++ ϱ η ⟩ lookup (ϱ ++ᵥ η) zero ∎ where open EqS ′-var-lem (suc x) (_ ∷ ϱ) η = ′-var-lem x ϱ η
+′-var-lem : ∀ (x : Var k) ϱ (η : Vec (A ⟪ Σ ⟫) ℓ) → ------------------------------------------ ⟦ var x ⟧ᵥ ϱ ≈ ⟦ var (′-var x) ⟧ᵥ (ϱ ++ᵥ η) ′-var-lem zero ϱ η = begin lookup ϱ zero ≡⟨ lookup-zero-++ ϱ η ⟩ lookup (ϱ ++ᵥ η) zero ∎ where open EqS ′-var-lem (suc x) (_ ∷ ϱ) η = ′-var-lem x ϱ η

-We extend this operation to all terms.
+We extend the priming operation to all terms.

 infix 30 ′_ ′_ : Term′ k → Term′ (k +ℕ k) ′ 0T = 0T ′ (var x) = var (′-var x) ′ (c [·] u) = c [·] ′ u ′ (u [+] v) = ′ u [+] ′ v ′ (u [*] v) = ′ u [*] ′ v

-The crucial property is that the semantics of the extended term (in any environment extension) equals the semantics of the original one.
+the extended term (in any environment extension) equals the semantics of

-′-lem : ∀ (u : Term′ k) ϱ η → ------------------------------ ⟦ u ⟧ᵥ ϱ ≈ ⟦ ′ u ⟧ᵥ (ϱ ++ᵥ η) ′-lem 0T ϱ η = ≈-refl ′-lem (var x) ϱ η = ′-var-lem x ϱ η ′-lem (c [·] u) ϱ η with ′-lem u ϱ η ... | ass = R-refl ·≈ ass ′-lem (u [+] v) ϱ η with ′-lem u ϱ η | ′-lem v ϱ η ... | ass-u | ass-v = ass-u +≈ ass-v ′-lem (u [*] v) ϱ η with ′-lem u ϱ η | ′-lem v ϱ η ... | ass-u | ass-v = ass-u *≈ ass-v
+′-lem : ∀ (u : Term′ k) ϱ η → ---------------------------- ⟦ u ⟧ᵥ ϱ ≈ ⟦ ′ u ⟧ᵥ (ϱ ++ᵥ η) ′-lem 0T ϱ η = ≈-refl ′-lem (var x) ϱ η = ′-var-lem x ϱ η ′-lem (c [·] u) ϱ η with ′-lem u ϱ η ... | ass = R-refl ·≈ ass ′-lem (u [+] v) ϱ η with ′-lem u ϱ η | ′-lem v ϱ η ... | ass-u | ass-v = ass-u +≈ ass-v ′-lem (u [*] v) ϱ η with ′-lem u ϱ η | ′-lem v ϱ η ... | ass-u | ass-v = ass-u *≈ ass-v

 Q-extensions